mayursarvakar/amazon_testt/README.md

 # amazon_testt
-dowload_amazon testt folder on your local sysetm download chormedriver acording to your chrome version and change path of chromdriver path install folwing packages
+dowload_amazon testt folder on your local sysetm. download chormedriver acording to your chrome version and change path of chromdriver path. install folwing packages :-
 !pip install selenium